zynga/gravity/README.md

 	}

-This tells gravity that you want a build product called `final.js`, and that it should be the result of concatenating various source files (or even other build products) together.
+This tells gravity that you want a build product called `final.js`, and that it should be the result of compiling various source files (or even other build products) together.